If You Eat Meat, Your Poop Is Killing the Ocean's Coral Reefs

 The paper’s findings can help inform our personal food choices too.
 Tuholske emphasized the intent isn’t to prescribe restrictions on people’s diets, but rather reveal the consequences of their food choices.
 Tuholske experienced that himself when he lived in the coastal city of Santa Barbara and realized that the beaches were always closed after heavy rains because of bacterial contamination from wastewater.
 “I had no understanding of the magnitude that through my own waste, I produce impacts on so many people in ecosystems downstream from where I live,” he said.

 Eating meat isn’t inherently bad for the environment, but the way that we produce it and the rate at which we consume it has devastating consequences for ocean ecosystems.
-That can change, if we are able to foster healthier relationships with the food we eat and support sustainable food systems.
+That can change if we are able to foster healthier relationships with the food we eat and support sustainable food systems.

 “To borrow from Ted Lasso’s ‘football is life’, food is life,” Tuholske says.
 The hope is that in the future, we’ll make food choices that preserve life, too.